Know your Numbers

 What are your numbers?

+Liver Tests (aka live biochemistry, liver function tests or LFTs), track the health of your liver and the processes occurring within it.
 Important PBC markers that are monitored by LFTs include alkaline phosphatase (ALP), bilirubin and albumin.
 A change in the levels of these three markers can highlight potential risk of disease progression.

 What should you be looking for?